SFrijters/DLBC/README.md

 D MPI bindings are also still a work in progress and are currently handled through a partial header translation [`mpi.d`](src/dlbc/mpi.d) in this repository, which only includes MPI functions that are actually required by this code.

 Multidimensional arrays have been added using a fork of Denis Shelomovskij's [Unstandard library](https://bitbucket.org/SFrijters/unstandard).
 Compared to upstream, some modules that are not used by DLBC have been removed, and support for addressing the array by a fixed-length array have been added.
+Ideally, this dependency will be removed in favour of an ndslice implementation in the standard library.

 Documentation is generated using DDoc and Jakob Ovrum's [bootDoc](http://github.com/JakobOvrum/bootDoc).